DLXPlugins/simple-comment-editing/readme.txt

 = Why doesn't this plugin come with any styles? =
 It's impossible to style an inline comment editor for every theme.
 We've included basic HTML markup that is easily stylable to fit your theme.

-With <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>, you can choose between three themes.
+With <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>, you can choose between three themes.

 = Where are the options? =
 No options :) - Just simple comment editing.
-If you prefer options, try out the paid add-on <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.
+If you prefer options, try out the paid add-on <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>.

 = How do I customize this plugin? =
-For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a> or get <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.
+For advanced options, please see the <a href="https://sce.dlxplugins.com/">SCE Filter/Action reference</a> or get <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>.

 = What browsers have you tested this with? =
 Simple Comment Editing will work all the way back to IE10.